 Customer acquisition tools

 Referral Candy is a tool for building referral programs for your store.
-Over 3,000 Shopify merchants use it to reach new customers, grow their brand through word of mouth, and create fun and engaging customer loyalty programs.
+More than 3,000 Shopify merchants use it to reach new customers, grow their brand through word of mouth, and create fun and engaging customer loyalty programs.
 It works across any industry: fashion, athleisure, nutrition, electronics, and more.

 Shopify Inbox is a free Shopify app that helps you turn browsers into buyers through the power of chat.
 Right from your Shopify admin you can customize your online store chat, create automated messages, and get insights to understand how your chat is performing.